matn7/CS-Notes/src/main/java/basic_java/README.md

 - A shorter value helps in indexing and faster searches.
 - In Java every object has a method `public int hashCode()` that will return a hash value for given object.
 - If two objects are equal they should have the same hashcode as well.
-- Hashcode is used to storing values in Hash Map.
-If hashcode is wrong you could not get corresponding value.
+- **Hashcode** is used to storing values in HashMap.
+- If hashcode is wrong you could not get corresponding value.
 - Index of null key is always 0, as hash of null is always 0.

 ![Hash Map](images/hash-map.png "Hash Map")